Lithium (medication): 7 Up

-As with cocaine in Coca-Cola, lithium was widely marketed as one of a number of patent medicine products popular in the late-19th and early-20th centuries, and was the medicinal ingredient of a refreshment beverage.
+As with cocaine in Coca-Cola, lithium was widely marketed as one of several patent medicine products popular in the late 19th and early 20th centuries and was claimed to be included in many drinks including lithia water and 7 Up.

 Charles Leiper Grigg, who launched his St. Louis-based company The Howdy Corporation, invented a formula for a lemon-lime soft drink in 1920.
-The product, originally named "Bib-Label Lithiated Lemon-Lime Soda", was launched two weeks before the Wall Street Crash of 1929.
-It contained the mood stabilizer lithium citrate, and was one of a number of patent medicine products popular in the late-19th and early-20th centuries.
-Its name was soon changed to 7 Up.
-All American beverage makers were forced to remove lithium in 1948.
-Despite the 1948 ban, in 1950 the Painesville Telegraph still carried an advertisement for a lithiated lemon beverage.
+The product, at one point named "7Up Lithiated Lemon Soda", was launched two weeks before the Wall Street Crash of 1929.
+It claimed to contain the mood stabilizer lithium citrate, and was one of many patent medicine products popular in the late-19th and early-20th centuries.
+All references to lithium were removed in 1937 after it became clear that 7Up contains no lithium.

+Many sources written by scientists (instead of historians) incorrectly report that 7 Up was forced to remove lithium in 1948, with an FDA action that supposedly banned lithium from beverages.
+Despite the supposed ban, in 1950, the Painesville Telegraph still carried an advertisement for a lithiated lemon beverage.

 Salts and product names

-Many different lithium salts can be used as medication, including lithium carbonate, lithium acetate, lithium sulfate, lithium citrate, lithium orotate and lithium gluconate.